mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 stateEstimation!(analysis)
 ```

-We can now utilize the provided functions to compute powers and currents:
+Now use the provided functions to compute powers and currents:
 ```@example PMUStateEstimationSolution
 power!(analysis)
 current!(analysis)
 nothing # hide
 ```

-For instance, if we want to show the active power injections and the from-bus current magnitudes, we can employ the following code:
+For instance, to show the active power injections and the from-bus current magnitudes, use the following code:
 ```@repl PMUStateEstimationSolution
 print(system.bus.label, analysis.power.injection.active)
 print(system.branch.label, analysis.current.from.magnitude)
 ```

 !!! note "Info"
-    To better understand the powers and currents associated with buses and branches that are calculated by the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AC)) functions, we suggest referring to the tutorials on [PMU State Estimation](@ref PMUPowerAnalysisTutorials).
+    To better understand the powers and currents associated with buses and branches that are calculated by the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AC)) functions, see the tutorials on [PMU State Estimation](@ref PMUPowerAnalysisTutorials).

 ---

 ##### Print Results in the REPL
-Users can utilize any of the print functions outlined in the [Print API](@ref setupPrintAPI).
-For example, to print state estimation data related to PMUs, we can use:
+Users can use any of the print functions outlined in the [Print API](@ref setupPrintAPI).
+For example, to print state estimation data related to PMUs, use:
 ```@example PMUStateEstimationSolution
 @voltage(pu, deg)
 show = Dict("Voltage Angle" => false, "Current Angle" => false)